Fractal analysis: Architecture, urban design and landscape design

+Combining the fractal analysis of ecology (see above) with fractal analysis of architecture, fractal dimensions have been used to explore the possible relationship between nature and architecture.
+Promising results suggest further research is needed in this area.

 Animal behaviour

 Patterns in animal behaviour exhibit fractal properties on spatial and temporal scales.
 Fractal analysis helps in understanding the behaviour of animals and how they interact with their environments on multiple scales in space and time.
 Various animal movement signatures in their respective environments have been found to demonstrate spatially non-linear fractal patterns.
 This has generated ecological interpretations such as the Lévy Flight Foraging hypothesis, which has proven to be a more accurate description of animal movement for some species.

 Spatial patterns and animal behaviour sequences in fractal time have an optimal complexity range, which can be thought of as the homeostatic state on the spectrum where the complexity sequence should regularly fall.
 An increase or a loss in complexity, either becoming more stereotypical or conversely more random in their behaviour patterns, indicates that there has been an alteration in the functionality of the individual.
 Using fractal analysis, it is possible to examine the movement sequential complexity of animal behaviour and to determine whether individuals are experiencing deviations from their optimal range, suggesting a change in condition.
 For example, it has been used to assess welfare of domestic hens, stress in bottlenose dolphins in response to human disturbance, and parasitic infection in Japanese macaques and sheep.
 The research is furthering the field of behavioural ecology by simplifying and quantifying very complex relationships.
 When it comes to animal welfare and conservation, fractal analysis makes it possible to identify potential sources of stress on animal behaviour, stressors that may not always be discernible through classical behaviour research.

 This approach is more objective than classical behaviour measurements, such as frequency-based observations that are limited by the counts of behaviours, but is able to delve into the underlying reason for the behaviour.
 Another important advantage of fractal analysis is the ability to monitor the health of wild and free-ranging animal populations in their natural habitats without invasive measurements.